elena-goriachikova/cara-coach/README.md

 Cara Coach is a conversational AI agent that simulates real job interviews and gives structured, personalised feedback on your answers.

-You paste a job description and your CV.
-Cara parses your experience, generates questions grounded in your actual projects, and gives you feedback in a sandwich format: **what worked → what to improve → score out of 10**.
+You upload your CV and the job description.
+Cara reads your experience and builds a question set grounded in your actual projects — not generic templates.
+Then the interview starts.
+Cara asks.
+You answer.
+She listens like a real interviewer would — checking not just what you know, but how you communicate it: hard skills, soft skills, behavioural answers, and executive language.
+She also notices what most people miss: whether your answer ran too long, whether your structure was clear, whether filler words crept in.
+The things that cost you the job even when you knew the answer.
+After each response you get structured feedback: **what landed, what to sharpen, and a score out of 10**.

 It runs on Telegram (your phone, any time) and has a web dashboard for tracking progress over time.